doylesee/tls-cws/README.md

 **CMS Technical Limitations**<br />
 The CMS backend was highly restrictive, offering content administrators nothing more than a single-field WYSIWYG editor.
 This made it impossible for non-technical users to build or manage modern, multi-column layouts, or complex media sections.<br />
-Compounding this challenge was the requirement for full multi-lingual support, requiring the custom layouts to dynamically support both English and French localized content.
+Along with this challenge was the requirement for full multi-lingual support, requiring the custom layouts to dynamically support both English and French localized content.

 **Leadership & Project Management Gap**<br />
-Compounding the compressed timeline, the assigned Project Manager went on unexpected leave.
+In addition to the compressed timeline, the assigned Project Manager went on unexpected leave.
 With no dedicated manager to steer the ship, the project risked falling apart due to a lack of structure and a breakdown in communication.

 <br />